solodev/cloud-documentation/src/marketplace/catalogs/Catalog Overview/Update/index.md

 **Name** | **Description**
 :--- | ---
-Delete | To remove your catalog, type **DELETE** in all caps into the field and click the red Delete button.
+Delete | To remove your catalog, type **DELETE** in all caps and click the Delete button.

 !!!
 Note:
 Deleting a catalog will permanently remove the catalog and all of its content and cannot be undone.